aravind-sadharani/chandraveena/src/blog/philosophy-of-music/index.md

 title: "Maarga Sangeet - my music, my life, my philosophy"
 date: 2019-01-19
 image: "../../../images/Philosophy.png"
-description: "The philosophy of this site reflects the philosophy of my music.
+description: "The philosophy of this site is a reflection of my musical identity, values, and the philosophy of my music.
 I have often struggled with understanding my own self, my music, and the inter relationship.
 In the early years of learning music, its all about learning techniques, understanding the basic concepts of music, imitating the teacher limited to ones’ capability - and putting them all together as a performer."
 ---

 ![Evolution-of-Music](Philosophy.png)